-Note: A copy of the graduate annual review form MUST be taken to every committee meeting including the prospectus defense, for committee member review, until graduation.
+Note: A copy of the graduate annual review form, containing cumulative information on your progress in the program to date, MUST be taken to every committee meeting including the prospectus defense, for committee member review, until graduation.
 The student should receive feedback from the primary advisor on the form annually.
+ALL forms must be copied to the departmental office administrator.

 The Department of Ecology and Evolutionary Biology (EEB) offers a Doctor of Philosophy degree.
 Regular degree students admitted into the graduate program to pursue this degree ordinarily enter the program with financial support.

 The sources of financial support and terms of support for Ph.D. students in the EEB Department vary, but normally students can expect (1) a tuition waiver, and (2) departmental support for five years (including teaching assistantships, research assistantships, or fellowships), renewable annually, as long as the student is making satisfactory progress toward the degree.
-Support will not be available in any form past seven years.
-The EEB department, in consultation with the EEB Graduate Studies Committee and student’s advisor, may terminate financial support for a student who is not making satisfactory progress towards the degree.
+Students may receive a sixth year of support with satisfactory demonstration of need (to student’s dissertation committee) and approval of the departmental Graduate Affairs Committee.
+The EEB department, in consultation with the EEB Graduate Affairs Committee and student’s advisor, may terminate financial support for any student who is not making satisfactory progress towards the degree.

-Most students are admitted without qualifications, but provisional or probationary admission is possible in rare cases.
-Provisional admission may be granted to students who have not completed all application requirements.
+Most students are admitted without qualifications, but probationary admission is possible.
+Probationary admission may be granted to students who have not completed all application requirements.
 Probationary admission may be granted conditionally with requirements the applicant must fulfill in the first semester or year of graduate enrollment in order to have the probationary non-degree status changed to regular degree status.

 The student will consult his/her advisor in order to develop a course of study and to gain the advisor's approval for course registration.
-The faculty advisor must be a full time tenured or tenure-track member of the department.
+The faculty advisor must be a full-time, tenured or tenure-track member of the EEB department.

-Potential applicants must communicate with a prospective advisor prior to making application to the Graduate Studies Program in the School of Science and Engineering, because admission to the EEB graduate program depends upon a faculty member agreeing to supervise the student's graduate program, including the dissertation research and composition.
+Potential applicants must communicate with a prospective advisor prior to applying to the Graduate Studies Program in the School of Science and Engineering, because admission to the EEB graduate program depends upon a faculty member agreeing to supervise the student's graduate program, including the dissertation research.
 In those instances where interdisciplinary research is proposed, a second faculty member in another department or at another institution may serve as a co-advisor; such an arrangement must be approved by the student’s EEB advisor as part of the application process.

-During the first semester of enrollment, ideally by the first week of classes, each entering graduate student interviews with the faculty advisor (Graduate Studies Committee Chair substitutes if an advisor has not been arranged) and two other full time EEB tenured or tenure-track faculty members.
-The purpose of the interview is to review the student’s prior coursework, discuss research interests and degree goals, and ensure that the student understands departmental graduate study procedures and requirements.
-The entrance interview committee will provide the student during this interview with a printed copy of this document (Graduate Student Requirements) and the Annual Report Form.
+During the first semester of enrollment, ideally by the first week of classes, each entering graduate student interviews with the faculty advisor (Graduate Affairs Committee Chair substitutes if an advisor has not been arranged) and two other full-time EEB tenured or tenure-track faculty members.
+The purpose of the interview is to review the student’s prior coursework, discuss research interests and degree goals, and ensure that the student understands departmental graduate study procedures, requirements, and timeline.
 Recommendations for coursework to address deficiencies or to enhance the student's program may be made during the interview.
-Download Entrance Interview Form.

 All graduate students who have been enrolled in the EEB Department for at least one semester must fill out and submit the cumulative annual report form that describes progress made during the previous calendar year (see Graduate Student Annual Report Form).
-Copies of this report must be submitted by April 1st to the student's dissertation advisor for faculty review; the student's dissertation advisor will then sign, comment, and file the completed form annually with the departmental secretary as part of departmental records.
-The Graduate Studies Committee and departmental faculty will review the annual reports to determine whether each student's progress has been satisfactory.
-Continued unsatisfactory progress is sufficient cause to revoke a teaching assistantship or terminate a student from the graduate program.
-Download Graduate Student Annual Report Form.
+Copies of this report must be submitted to the student's dissertation advisor for faculty review; the student's dissertation advisor will then sign, comment, and provide the report to the student.
+The student must file the annually updated, cumulative form with the departmental administrator as part of departmental records by January 25th.
+The Graduate Affairs Committee and departmental faculty will review the annual reports to determine whether each student's progress has been satisfactory.
+Continued unsatisfactory progress is sufficient cause to revoke a teaching assistantship or dismiss a student from the graduate program.

 All doctoral students must successfully complete two semesters of EBIO 6810 – Journal Review in Ecology and Evolutionary Biology (“Journal Club”).
 The course is offered each fall semester.
 Thus, Ph.D. students are expected to complete this requirement during their first two years of study.